Welcome to Meal Planning Magic! I’m so happy you’re here!

 Our roles change day-to-day or sometimes even hour-to-hour…knowing what hat you’ll be wearing helps control the chaos just a little bit more.
 And knowing what’s on the menu will help you have the energy to enjoy it a little more along the way.
-Won’t you join me on the juggling hat journey?
+Won’t you join me here on Meal Planning Magic on the juggling hat journey?

 Have a question or want to share recipe ideas with others?
 Then join my private Facebook group, Meal Planning Magic Community Table here.